arielherself/espresso/README.raw.md

 <strong>Annie Ernaux</strong>, a French author known for her intensely [personal works](https://www.economist.com/books-and-arts/2021/09/13/a-poignant-abortion-drama-prevails-at-the-venice-film-festival), won the <strong>Nobel prize for literature</strong>.
 The Swedish Academy cited her “courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory”.

-<strong>North Korea</strong> fired two more <strong>ballistic missiles </strong>off its east coast, the sixth such launch in less than a fortnight.
-On Thursday North Korean officials defended the blitz as “just counter-action measures”, in response to American and South Korean joint military drills.
-Earlier, during an emergency UN Security Council meeting, America had accused China and Russia of providing North Korea’s [nuclear arsenal](https://www.economist.com/asia/2022/09/22/kim-jong-un-considers-devolving-power-over-his-nuclear-arsenal) “blanket protection” from stronger sanctions.
+A former police officer killed at least 38 people, including 22 children, in a <strong>gun attack</strong> at a day-care centre in north-east <strong>Thailand</strong>, according to police.
+Reports suggest the gunman, who was armed with a shotgun, pistol and knife, killed himself and his family after the attack.
+Thailand’s prime minister, [Prayut Chan-ocha](https://www.economist.com/asia/2022/06/16/thailands-military-ruler-is-on-the-back-foot), called the attack “horrifying”.

 Listen to an abridged version of the subscriber-only briefing.

-A former police officer killed over 30 people, including at least 22 children, in a gun attack at a day-care centre in north-east <strong>Thailand</strong>, according to police.
-Reports suggest the gunman killed himself and his family after the attack.
-Such shootings are rare in Thailand, though gun ownership is more common in the country than in some of its neighbours.
+<strong>North Korea </strong>flew 12 war planes near the border with South Korea, possibly as part of “air-to-surface firing drills”, South Korean officials said.
+Earlier, North Korea fired two more <strong>ballistic missiles </strong>off its east coast, the sixth such launch in less than a fortnight.
+North Korean officials called the blitz “counter-action measures” in response to American and South Korean joint military drills.

 The third-place finisher in the [first round](https://www.economist.com/the-americas/2022/10/03/brazils-presidential-election-will-go-to-a-run-off) of <strong>Brazil’s presidential election</strong> endorsed Luiz Inácio Lula da Silva, a leftist former president who took 48% of the vote.
 Simone Tebet, a centre-right senator, won 4% in Sunday’s poll.
 She said Jair Bolsonaro, the hard-right incumbent who got 43%, had brought “hate and strife” to Brazil.
 He will face Lula in a run-off on October 30th.